 10 - 11 Miles

 Runners head down the long drop on the slip road towards the bridge and leave the carriageway to go through the final water station.
-They then drop down and back under the bridge to immediately turn back on themselves to rejoin the footpath on the East-side and run back over the Humber Bridge.
+They then drop down and back under the bridge to immediately turn back on themselves through mile 11 to rejoin the bridge on the east side and run back over the Humber Bridge.

 11 Miles to Finish